• Skip to primary navigation

 Handicap betting is a type of betting used across a wide range of sports, usually to even out the odds when one side is a clear favourite.
 One side is given a head start – be it of goals, points or games depending on the sport or event – whilst the other side starts on minus the equivalent number.

-What is the difference between a handicap and an Asian handicap?
+What is the Difference Between a Handicap & an Asian Handicap?

 Both types of handicap operate in a similar fashion but with an Asian handicap there is no option for the draw.
 For example, in football, if an Asian handicap is given as Man United -1 v Everton +1, in the event that Man United win by a single goal your bet is a “push” and the stake is returned.
 In contrast, a standard handicap would have the options above as well as a tie based on the one goal handicap, meaning Man United need to win by two to win, if they win by one it is a tie and if Everton draw or win then that selection wins.